 For financial reporting purposes, the Foundation distinguishes between contributions with donor restrictions and without donor restrictions.
 Contributions for which donors have imposed restrictions limiting the use of the donated assets are reported as support and revenue with donor restrictions on the statements of activities.
 When such donor-imposed restrictions are met, net assets with donor restrictions are transferred to net assets without donor restrictions and reported as net assets released from restrictions on the statements of activities.
-Contributions of assets which donors have stipulated must be maintained in perpetuity, with only the income earned thereon available for current use, are also classified as net assets with donor restrictions.
-See Note 8 for disclosures regarding the endowment.
-Contributions for which donors have not stipulated restrictions are reported as net assets without donor restrictions.
+Contributions of assets which donors have stipulated must be maintained in perpetuity, with only the income earned thereon available for current use, are also classified as net assets with donor restrictions for which donors have not stipulated restrictions are reported as net assets without donor restrictions.